-When life gets too stressful, we can start feeling irritated, anxious, and unable to focus.
+When life gets too stressful, we can start feeling irritated, anxious and unable to focus.
 That’s why finding something to help recalibrate and restore our minds back to balance is vital.
 Some people manage stress with meditation, exercise, practicing a creative hobby, or reading.
-For others, it may be something as simple as enjoying a cup of tea.
+For others, it may be something as simple as enjoying a cup of tea after a long day.

 Speaking of tea, Japanese scientists wanted to uncover what made green tea so healthy, so began clinical research into green tea’s mechanisms a few decades ago.
 And they’ve learned a lot since then.
 A 2010 review of the scientific literature on green tea showed a complex chemical composition of proteins, enzymes, amino acids, alkaloids, polyphenols, minerals, vitamins, and many other compounds.
 One of the identified amino acids, L-theanine, stood out amongst the rest.
 And so research began on this nootropic’s potential to reduce anxiety and help people cope with stress.

 So, what exactly is L-theanine?
 Can it really help you manage stress and ease anxiety?
 And does this naturally-derived nootropic have other benefits?

 L-theanine is a water-soluble amino acid that belongs to the family of bioactive, plant-sourced compounds called nootropics.
 Nootropics are mainly used to improve cognitive performance, but some compounds can also promote wakefulness and boost energy levels.
 Others, like L-theanine, also have adaptogenic properties that help us better manage stress.